2015 Year End 1040 Client Letter

 Once again a new year is behind us and income taxes are coming.
-In this most unusual tax season of 2015, all Americans will be seeing changes on their tax returns.
+In this upcoming tax season of 2016 all Americans will be seeing changes on their tax returns.
 Congress continues to discuss last minute income tax bills as of the date of this letter, and you can be assured we stay abreast of all the latest changes as they occur!

-We are once again making our tax organizers available, for free, to anyone who requests one.
-If you have not used one in the past, please call the office to request one for 2014, as it is our attempt to be as thorough as possible in the preparation of your return.
-If you received an organizer last year, we will mail this year’s organizer to the same address.
+We are once again making our tax organizers available, for free, to anyone who requests one-if you have not used one in the past please call the office to request one for 2015, as it is our attempt to be as thorough as possible in the preparation of your return.
+If you received an organizer last year we will mail this year’s organizer to the same address.
 The tax organizer may not be enough however, and we wanted to bring some special items to your attention below.

 Affordable Care Act

-All Americans will be affected in some manner by the Affordable Care Act from 2010 (some people call it Obamacare) 5 new tax forms were released by the IRS as a result of this act for 2014.
-If you received a Form 1095 from any issuer or agency, we MUST have all copies to prepare your tax return.
-If you did not receive a 1095, we must ask you a number of additional questions about insurance coverage so that we can help you avoid any penalties for failure to have health insurance.
-The new 5 forms could add to this year’s tax preparation bill, courtesy of the Affordable Care Act and the estimated 1-3 hours of additional time on our part to get things right.
+All Americans will be affected in some manner by the Affordable Care Act from 2010 (Some people call it Obamacare).
+5 new tax forms were released by the IRS as a result of this act for 2014.
+If you received a Form 1095 from any issuer or agency we MUST have all copies to prepare your tax return.
+If you did not receive a 1095 we must ask you a number of additional questions about insurance coverage so that we can help you avoid any penalties for failure to have health insurance.
+The new 5 forms will add between $150-250 to this year’s tax preparation bill, courtesy of the Affordable Care Act and the estimated 1-3 hours of additional time on our part to get things right.

 Health Care Deductions

-Last year’s tax bill reduced your deduction for medical costs, including health insurance for 2014.
+2013’s tax bill reduced your deduction for medical costs, including health insurance, for 2015.
 We will see very few deductions available for medical costs now unless you have substantial bills.
 The amount of your medical expenses in most cases must now be more than 10% of your income before we can deduct anything, so weigh carefully whether to go to the trouble of summarizing these costs.
-If you are self-employed, we still need to know how much you paid for health insurance.
+If you are self-employed we still need to know how much you paid for health insurance.